 If you have any questions about the SH/IPV Policy, please contact the Title IX Coordinator or a Deputy Title IX Coordinator.

-B. Complaints of Other Forms of Sex or Gender-Based Discrimination
+B. Reports of Other Forms of Sex or Gender-Based Discrimination

 If you believe you have been subjected to a form of sex or gender-based discrimination not covered by the SH/IPV Policy, or have been subjected to retaliation for reporting such conduct or participating in an investigation related to such conduct, please consult the University’s Preventing and Addressing Discrimination and Harassment (PADH) policy and the Preventing and Addressing Retaliation (PAR) policy.
 The PADH and PAR policies establish procedures (“PADHR Complaint Procedures”) for reporting, investigating, and resolving these concerns.
 Examples of sex or gender-based discrimination covered by the PADH Policy include allegations of different treatment in athletic or STEM programs because of your sex or gender identity.
 If you have any questions about which policies and procedures govern your situation, please contact the EOCR office at (434) 924-3200.